 STEP 9 – Policy Issue

 You are now finished with the application process.
 You can now sit back and relax.
-Once you are approved for insurance coverage, you will generally receive your policy within 10 days.
+You will generally receive your policy once approved for insurance coverage within ten days.

-When you get the policy, you’ll have to sign it, set up payment, and send it back (unless you are having the premiums auto drafted out of your bank account…we recommend you pay your premiums this way).
+When you get the policy, you’ll have to sign it, set up payment, and send it back (unless you have the premiums auto-drafted out of your bank account…we recommend you pay your premiums this way).

-After the first payment, you’re officially covered for life insurance!
+After the first payment, you’re officially covered by life insurance!

-You have a 30-day free look period to review your policy if there is something which isn’t to your liking you can change it, or you can get your money back.
-So whether you paid monthly, quarterly or annually, you will get your money back.
+You have a 30-day free look period to review your policy.
+If something isn’t to your liking, you can change it or get your money back.
+So whether you pay monthly, quarterly, or annually, you will get your money back.

-The nine steps listed here are fairly standard procedures on how to apply for burial insurance throughout the life insurance industry.
+The nine steps listed here are fairly standard procedures for applying for burial insurance throughout the life insurance industry.

 We understand how important a life insurance plan purchase is to our clients, so we strive to help you through this process quickly and efficiently.